The Origins Data Science Lab (ODSL) is organizing two block courses on data science topics.

 To get a Certificate of Participation (for either one of the two blocks or both), you will need to turn in solutions to the exercises that will be assigned during the course (tutoring session exercises) and get a passing grade.
 The certification will be done on a course-by-course basis, and will state that you have successfully completed the Block Course in the respective topic.
 Please register for the course in advance so we can estimate how much work will be involved in the evaluation of the reports.

-To get the 5 (TUM) or 3 (LMU) ECTS points, you will need to turn in solutions to all exercises for both Block Courses (tutoring + homework exercises) that will be offered this year.
+To get the TBD (TUM) or TBD (LMU) ECTS points, you will need to turn in solutions to all exercises for both Block Courses (tutoring + homework exercises) that will be offered this year.
 The grade for the course will be based on the two sets of exercises, and there will not be an additional exam.
-The deadline to hand in the report is October 31.
-Please register for the courses in advance so we can estimate how much work will be involved in the evaluation of the reports.
+The deadline to hand in the report is

 Participants who do not want a certificate or points are not required to turn in solutions, but are allowed to.